The Ark (TV series)

 The Ark is an American science fiction television series created by Dean Devlin for Syfy, with Devlin and Jonathan Glassner serving as showrunners for the series.
 The first season consists of twelve episodes and premiered on February 1, 2023.
 The series stars Christie Burke as Lt.
 Sharon Garnet who becomes the de facto captain of an interstellar spacecraft after a disaster.
 It also stars Reece Ritchie, Richard Fleeshman, Stacey Michelle Read, Ryan Adams, Pavle Jerinić, Shalini Peiris, Christina Wolfe, and Tiana Upcheva.

 In April 2023, the series was renewed for a second season consisting of twelve episodes, which premiered on July 17, 2024.
-In March 2025, the series was renewed for a third season, which is set to premiere in 2026.
+In March 2025, the series was renewed for a third season, which premiered on July 29, 2026.

 Premise

 A hundred years in the future, a vast spacecraft known as Ark One is shuttling a complement of would-be colonists away from a devastated Earth to a new home, Proxima Centauri B. The ship suffers a catastrophic event that kills almost all of the technical crew and all of the ship's senior officers.
 The survivors must work to reorganize themselves to maintain the ship and stay on course to reach their destination.